Taoheed1547/Palmoria-Group-HR-Analysis/README.md

 ### Dataset and Dashboard

-Attached is the csv file for the dataset and the PowerBI dashboard for better interactivity.
+Attached is the csv file of the dataset and the pbix file for better interactivity.